saba-nazir/Multimodal-Sentiment-Analysis/README.md

 # Compositional Multimodal Sentiment Analysis

 This project implements a hybrid model for sentiment classification using textual and audio embeddings.
-It leverages compositional distributional semantics where phrases are built from pre-trained adjective-noun embeddings.
+It leverages compositional distributional semantics where phrases are built from pre-trained adjective-noun embeddings using MultiCoDi (Multimodal Compositional Distributional Semantics.

 ### Features
 - Uses BERT embeddings for text and pretrained OpenL3 or compositional audio embeddings.